An island of spiritual hedonism

 The east side of Koh Phangan is not as developed as the rest of the island.

-There are also a few beaches named the same as on the westside: Haad Yao (east) and Haad Thien (east).
+There are also a few beaches named the same as on the west sided: Haad Yao (east) and Haad Thien (east).

-Search for the best value accommodation in Koh Phangan’s northeast here (adlink).
+Search for the best hotels in Koh Phangan’s northeast here (adlink).

 Haad Rin & Leela Beach